flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 Q: When i using VPN at host, internet in Windows Sandbox not working.
 How to fix that?

 A: No way to fix that.
 Need to wait for a fix from microsoft

+Q: When i use some configuration in this repository i need change `%USERNAME%` to my pc name?

+A: In you running for current user - no. In another situation, working for another user, you need to change that.

 # License
 WindowsSandbox-ConfigsAndScripts is Copyright © 2023 flexxxxer Aleksandr under the [Apache License, Version 2.0](https://github.com/flexxxxer/WindowsSandbox-ConfigsAndScripts/blob/master/LICENSE.txt).